 The rest of the paper is organized as follows.
-Section 2 includes details on the data used in our analysis.
-We describe our estimation framework and empirical results for individuals' networks in Section 3, including a study of heterogenous effects across networks, demographics, and products.
-Section 4 describes our results for retail firms, and Section 5 concludes.
+Section 2 provides a conceptual framework to think about the channels we explore empirically.
+Section 3 includes details on the data used in our analysis.
+We describe our estimation framework and empirical results for individuals' networks in Section 4.
+Section 5 describes our results for retail firms, and Section 6 concludes.